 As of the date of this Circular, the management of GIG Target enjoys a long-term management incentive plan.
-In connection with the Business Combination, the current management incentive plan entitlements will be replaced by receipt of 2,500,000 DCAC Sponsor Warrants by the entitled persons under the management incentive plan.
-Such DCAC Sponsor Warrants will be exercisable at £11.50 for DCAC Ordinary Shares over the next 10 years.
-Fully diluted, this would represent approximately 9% of the GIG share capital after Completion.
+In connection with the Business Combination, the current management incentive plan entitlements will be replaced by receipt of 2,210,000 DCAC Sponsor Warrants by the entitled persons under the management incentive plan.
+Such DCAC Sponsor Warrants will be exercisable at £7.00 for DCAC Ordinary Shares over the next 10 years.
+Fully diluted, these DCAC Sponsor Warrants would, if exercised, represent approximately 8% of the thus enlarged GIG share capital.